Native-language mapping makes location technology company the first choice for navigation.

 So, when the company behind the world’s number-one location platform needed to create detailed mapping data in a variety of languages, they didn’t need a map to locate the best team for the job.

-A Netherlands-based company with a mission to make transport safer and smarter has seen their initial ambition of creating digitized maps and in-car navigation systems extend beyond private transport to an array of vehicles across a diverse range of industries.
+They’ve seen their initial ambition of creating digitized maps and in-car navigation systems extend beyond private transport to an array of vehicles across a diverse range of industries.

 This pioneering company pride themselves on bringing together data and tools from multiple sources while upholding unfailing standards of accuracy, privacy, and compliance with data-protection laws and regulations.